cloudnative-pg/cloudnative-pg/docs/src/scheduling.md

 - tolerations

 !!!
 Info
-    Cloud Native PostgreSQL does not support pod templates for finer control on the scheduling of workloads.
-While they were part of the initial concept, the development team decided to postpone their introduction in a newer version of the API (most likely v2 of CNP).
+    CloudNativePG does not support pod templates for finer control on the scheduling of workloads.
+While they were part of the initial concept, the development team decided to postpone their introduction in a newer version of the API (most likely v2 of CNPG).

 ## Pod affinity and anti-affinity